jssteinberg/some-makeup/src/routes/johan/index.md

 ---
 title: Johan Sebergsen Steinberg
+description: "Coding the front of the web—making it usable and accessible—and still design some."
 set: ["typography"]
 ---

 # Johan Sebergsen Steinberg

-Johan is currently working as a senior engineer, coding React, Next.js, CSS and HTML---making it usable and accessible---and sometimes designing in Figma, and; always thinking about pleasing, minimalistic, optimized and ethical web products. *Previously worked with Svelte, and still loves and uses it after work.*
+Johan is currently working as a senior engineer coding React, Next.js, CSS and HTML---making it usable and accessible---and still designing some.
+And always thinking about pleasing, minimalistic, optimized and ethical web products. *Previously worked with Svelte, and still loves and uses it after work.*

 <PostList {posts} />